Yuka Takaoka: Legal proceedings

 Takaoka was tried for the attempted murder of Luna in December 2019.
 She was found guilty on December 3, 2019, with Takaoka sobbing as the verdict was read.
 The prosecution sought a prison term of five years.
 On December 5, 2019, she was sentenced to 3 1/2 years in prison, with the judge calling Takaoka's crime "selfish" and that she had a "strong intent to kill."
 Luna stated that he did not hold a grudge against Takaoka, stating, "If possible, I want people to be able to lead a normal life rather than paying for their sins."
 Before the trial, Luna had settled a lawsuit out-of-court against Takaoka for ¥5,000,000 (US$39,271).

 Release

-Takaoka was released from prison at an unknown date and as of 2023 is livestreaming games and posting cosplay photos.
+Takaoka was released from prison at an unknown date in 2023, and as of that year, is livestreaming games and posting cosplay photos.